 The nearest radio equipped Race official on the scene take initial control and will assess the situation.
 (If necessary, he/she will call emergency services.)
-As soon as immediate life saving measures are in hand Race Control (if not aware) will be notified.
-If emergency assistance is required the Official will call Code-Red (urgent medical issue) and Code-Blue (non-urgent) on their radio and all other radio users will observe radio silence and follow instructions given by that official.
-For any other situation (obstacles, debris etc) normal radio protocol should be used.
-The initial incident report for a Code-Red should briefly include;
+As soon as immediate life saving measures are in hand Race Control (Neil or Jurgen, if not aware) will be notified.

+If emergency assistance is required on the water, the Umpire will call Safety, Safety, Safety and all other radio users will observe radio silence and follow instructions given by that umpire.
+The nearest safety boat will respond.
+For any other situation (obstacles, debris, etc.) normal radio protocol should be used.

+The initial incident report for Safety, Safety, Safety should briefly include;